abpframework/abp/docs/en/Application-Startup.md

 await application.ShutdownAsync();
 ````

-> If you run that application, you get a runtime error indicating that the email sending settings hasn't been done yet.
+> If you run that application, you get a runtime error indicating that the email sending settings haven't been done yet.
 You can check the [Email Sending document](Emailing.md) to learn how to configure it.

 That's all.
 Install an ABP NuGet package, add the module dependency (using the `[DependsOn]` attribute) and use any service inside the NuGet package.

-The [ABP CLI](CLI.md) already has a special command to perform adding an ABP NuGet and also adding the `[DependsOn]` attribute to your module class for you with a single command:
+The [ABP CLI](CLI.md) already has a special command to perform the addition of an ABP NuGet and also adding the `[DependsOn]` attribute to your module class for you with a single command:

 ````bash
 abp add-package Volo.Abp.Emailing